WorkLink: Origin Groups – What Authors and Admins Need to Know

 Example

-Author creates projects while in Group A
+Author creates projects while their Origin Group is Group A

-Author is moved to Group B
+Author's Origin Group is updated to Group B

 Visual Example